exercism/elixir/exercises/concept/booleans/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the basics of booleans and logicical expressions in Elixir through the expression of game rule logic(1).
+The goal of this exercise is to teach the student the basics of booleans and boolean logical expressions in Elixir through the expression of game rule logic(1).

 ## Learning objectives

 - Know what a variable is.
 - Know how to define a named function.
-- Know how to define a function with parameter variables.
+- Know how to define a function with parameters.
 - Know how to return a value from a function.
-- Know how to define a boolean.
+- Know what a boolean is.
 - Know how to use logical operators on booleans.
   - `and/2`, `or/2`, `not/1`
 - Know how to name functions that return boolean values.